tidy-finance/website/docs/index.md

 We write this book for three audiences:

 * Students who want to acquire the basic tools required to conduct financial research ranging from undergrad to graduate level.
-The structure of the book is kept simple enough such that the material is sufficient for self-study purposes.
+The book's structure is simple enough such that the material is sufficient for self-study purposes.
 * Instructors who look for materials to teach in empirical finance courses.
 We provide plenty of examples and (hopefully) intuitive explanations which can easily be adjusted or expanded.
 * Data analysts or statisticians who work on issues pertaining to financial data and need practical tools to do so.